ColdestCanadian/GrouPy/README.md

+# TODO
+  + [X] TODO - currently pytroch impplementation is depricated as it makes use of np.>data_type> which was removed in numpy==1.4.
+I must update the definition in garray.

 # GrouPy

-GrouPy is a python library that implements group equivariant convolutional neural networks [\[Cohen & Welling, 2016\]](#gcnn) in Chainer and TensorFlow, and supports other numerical computations involving transformation groups.
+GrouPy is a python library that implements group equivariant convolutional neural networks [\[Cohen & Welling, 2016\]](#gcnn) in Chainer and TensorFlow and Pytroch, and supports other numerical computations involving transformation groups.

 GrouPy consists of the following modules: